 2. Added Sugars

-Taking in too many added sugars — which are found in regular soda, candy and baked goods — can increase chronic inflammation in the body, as outlined by Harvard Health Publishing.
+Taking in too many added sugars — which are found in regular soda, candy and baked goods — can increase chronic inflammation in the body, according to Harvard Health Publishing.
 Added sugars are not the same as natural sugar, like the kind found in fruit.

 The American Heart Association recommends limiting your added sugar intake to no more than 6 teaspoons (100 calories or 25 grams) per day for women and 9 teaspoons (150 calories or 36 grams) for men.